Amiya-Maity/smart-keyword-suggest/README.md

    - Run `Refresh Keyword Suggestions` from the Command Palette or press `Ctrl+Alt+R` to manually refresh suggestions and decorations.

+4. **Scope-Aware Suggestions:**

+   - The same word at different positions in your code receives tailored suggestions based on the local scope.
+   - Example: `timere` at line 5 might suggest `timer` based on scope A, while `timere` at line 15 might suggest `tmer` based on scope B.

 ---

 ## Configuration